DENTISTRY

 In addition to diagnosing and treating dental disease, we can biopsy and removal oral tumors

-Dental disease is an under-recognized source of disease and discomfort to dogs in cats.
-Advancements in anesthetic monitoring technology allow anesthesia of dogs and cats to be safer than it ever has been before, and the development and refinement of digital dental x-rays for dogs and cats allow us to find and treat disease that is not visible to the naked eye.
-The veterinarians at Alpine Veterinary Medical Centre are all passionate about dental care in dogs and cats and have all taken additional training in dental treatment beyond what is offered in veterinary school.
-Several of our veterinarians attend the Veterinary Dental Forum, which is a multi-day conference dedicated exclusively to the diagnosis and treatment of dental disease in pets.
+Dental disease is an under-recognized source of discomfort and illness in both dogs and cats.
+Advancements in anesthetic monitoring technology have made anesthesia for dogs and cats safer than ever before, and the development and refinement of digital dental x-rays allow us to detect and treat diseases that are not visible to the naked eye.
+The veterinarians at Alpine Veterinary Medical Centre are passionate about dental care for dogs and cats, and all have undergone additional training in dental treatment beyond what is offered in veterinary school.
+Several of our veterinarians attend the Veterinary Dental Forum, a multi-day conference dedicated exclusively to the diagnosis and treatment of dental disease in pets.

-Dogs and cats have the same nerves supplying their teeth and tissues in their mouth that people do.
-This means that when they have broken teeth, infection, abscesses, or severe inflammation, they feel pain the same way that we do.
-It's hard for our pets to tell us when their mouths hurt, and the vast majority of pets will continue eating even with significant pain in their mouths.
-Dental care gives us an opportunity to identify sources of pain and disease in our pets' mouths.
+Dogs and cats have the same nerves that supply their teeth and mouth tissues as humans do.
+This means that when they have broken teeth, infections, abscesses, or severe inflammation, they experience pain in the same way we do.
+It’s difficult for pets to communicate when their mouths hurt, and the vast majority will continue eating despite significant pain.
+Dental care provides an opportunity to identify sources of pain and disease in our pets' mouths.

 Why Does It Cost More Than When I Go to the Dentist?